sirjamo1/odin-recipes/README.md

 # odin-recipes

-goal: to make a multi page recipe website, linking the together with <a></a>
+goal: to make a multi page recipe website, linking them together with <a></a>